Introduction

 The tool has been initially designed to operate on both 3FR and FFF Hasselblad RAW files.

 Due to technical reasons though, only 3FRs are supported at the moment.
-For such reason, the FFF option is grayed out and is not selectable.
+For such reason, the FFF option is grayed out and not selectable.

 Performance parameters